Yamini2001/HackerRank-Solutions/README.md

 39. [IsomorphicStrings.java](IsomorphicStrings.java) Solutions to find the isomorphic strings.
 40. [BullsAndCows.java](BullsAndCows.java) Solutions to find the bulls and the cows.
 41. [CountWaysToBuildStrings.java](CountWaysToBuildStrings.java) Solutions to find count ways to build good strings.
+42. [MinimumCostTicket.java](MinimumCostTicket.java) Solutions to find the minimum cost for the tickets.